dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 ```

 This object contains the following values:
-* `Header` is the header in which requests will send the signed JWT.
+* `Header` is the header that requests use to store the signed JWT.
 * `Namespace` is the key inside the JWT that contains the claims relevant to Dgraph authorization.
 * `Algo` is the JWT verification algorithm which can be either `HS256` or `RS256`.
 * `VerificationKey` is the string value of the key, with newlines replaced with `\n` and the key string wrapped in `""`.
   * If you are using asymmetric encryption, `VerificationKey` contains the public key string.
   * If you are using symmetric (secret-based) encryption, `VerificationKey` is the secret key - a string that you can generate using a tool like OpenSSL.
 * `JWKURL`/`JWKURLs` is the URL for the JSON Web Key sets.
 If you want to pass multiple URLs, use `JWKURLs` as an array of multiple JWK URLs for the JSON Web Key sets.